unic8s/hd2_macropad/README.md

 A very comfortable and easy-to-use macropad for HELLDIVERS&trade; 2 for live configuration on each drop into combat with individual loadouts.

-Get the game on [PS5](https://www.playstation.com/games/helldivers-2/) or [PC](https://store.steampowered.com/app/553850/HELLDIVERS_2/)
+Get the game on [PC](https://store.steampowered.com/app/553850/HELLDIVERS_2/) or [PS5&trade;](https://www.playstation.com/games/helldivers-2/)

+> [!PS5&trade; support]
+> The device is not able to connect to the PS5&trade; directly.
+We're currently working on a device bridge which would plugin to the USB port of a PS5&trade; directly and connects to the HD2 Macropad via Bluetooth.
+We will provide more information in the near future.

-Based on an affordable IoT platform device with a capacitive touchscreen it's very handy for either PC or PS5 since it's connected via Bluetooth as a keyboard input device.
+Based on an affordable IoT platform device with a capacitive touchscreen it's very handy for a PC since it's connected via Bluetooth as a keyboard input device.

-> HELLDIVERS is a trademark of SONY INTERACTIVE ENTERTAINMENT LLC
+> HELLDIVERS and PS5 a registered trademarks of SONY INTERACTIVE ENTERTAINMENT LLC

 ## Prerequesites
 - The specific device [JC3248W535](https://s.click.aliexpress.com/e/_DneMCLR)